neerja007/ChEA/README.md

 Checklist : (according to priority)

 *Content - 'research programmes' to be completed.
-*Proper styling and fonts to be applied, tables to be made proper.
+(Academic Programmes completed) *Proper styling and fonts to be applied, tables to be made proper.
 *Tab names to be changed in all pages (Academic Programmes completed) *The pages should redirect properly to the appropriate .html page. currently its retriving the page from the server(online).